 When Marilla finds – and falls madly in love with – the young prince whose picture was hidden in the locket, she is desperate to stand beside him as his sweetheart.
-Drinking a potion allows her to swap her underwater oasis for life on dry land with legs – but also leaves her without a voice and in terrible pain.
+Drinking a potion allows her to swap her underwater oasis for life on dry land with legs.
+However, it also leaves her without a voice and in terrible pain.

 Marilla gives up everything she knows to live a human life.
 But will making such a sacrifice be enough to help this little mermaid become a part of her true love’s world in the way she wishes?

 Northern Ballet’s production embraces the dark themes of Andersen’s original story, so audiences should not expect a trouble-free happy ending.
 The ballet’s narrative goes deeper than the Disney version; this is a heart-rending tale of enchantment, wonder and unrequited love.

 Nixon’s The Little Mermaid premiered in Southampton last September and is the third in a trio of brand new full-length ballets produced by Northern Ballet in 2017.
 The other two ballets – Casanova and The Boy in the Striped Pyjamas – were presented at Milton Keynes Theatre and Aylesbury Waterside Theatre, respectively, last year.

 The exquisite costumes for The Little Mermaid (which include shimmering mermaid tails adorned with countless hand sewn iridescent scales) were dreamt up by Nixon.
 The sets are designed by Kimie Nakano, the lighting has been devised by Tim Mitchell and the action is danced to an original score by composer Sally Beamish.